jhaswayam13/Heart-Disease-Diagnostic/README.md

 This contains the original dataset which after loading with python, on which the EDA is performed.

 ## Docs
-This contains report summary of whole project
+This contains the Detailed report of the analysis and key findings of whole project.